 What do you think?
 Are there other key events or programs that profoundly influenced your views about community cats?

-The ASPCA's Dr. Margaret Slater, DVM, PhD, Senior Director, Veterinary Epidemiology, focuses much of her work on free-roaming cats.
+In her current role, Dr. Slater focuses much of her work on free-roaming cats.
 Prior to joining the ASPCA in 2008, Dr. Slater taught epidemiology at Texas A & M's College of Veterinary Medicine and Biomedical Sciences, and today her emphasis is on research, including assessing fee-waived cat programs and the impact of spay/neuter on shelter intake.

 What’s Your Sign?

 Heather Mohan-Gibbons shares some tips for signage that creates an inviting space and results in the behavior change you’re seeking.

 Dr. Emily Weiss takes her annual dig into shelter data and shares the top 5 breeds with the greatest intake and outcome rates.